wwiecek/baggr/readme.md

 to carry out Bayesian inference.
 Modelling of variances or quantiles, standardisation and transformation of data is also possible.

-The current version (v0.3, December 2019) is a stable prototype of a tool that’s in active development so we are counting on your feedback.
+The current version (v0.4, February 2020) is a stable version of a tool that’s in active development so we are counting on your feedback.

 ## Installation